SpeciationBehaviour/neural_genes_heliconius/analyses_fig1_suppl_fig_1.md

 Retrieve conditional effects from model 2.
 We used the model reduced by `geno17` (`mod2_r_geno17`), since `geno17` turned out to be of little importance in the model.

-* We retrieve the conditional effects for genotype 18 (A vs. B) while keeping geno1 at the grand mean, by setting it to `NA` (therefore only extracting the effect of genotype at the chromosome 18 peak alone).
+* We retrieve the conditional effects for genotype 18 (A vs. B) while keeping `geno1` at the grand mean, by setting it to `NA` (therefore only extracting the effect of genotype at the chromosome 18 peak alone).
 These predictors will be used for figure 1.
-* Second, we extract the predictors for genotype 18 when genotype 1 is homozygous.
+* Second, we extract the predictors for genotype at QTL on chromosome 18 when genotype at QTL on chromosome 1 is homozygous.
 These predictors will be used for supplementary figure 1.
-* Last, we extract the predictors for genotype 18 when genotype 1 is heterozygous.
+* Last, we extract the predictors for genotype at QTL on chromosome 18 when genotype at QTL on chromosome 1 is heterozygous.
 These predictors will be used for supplementary figure 1.
 ```{r}
 cond_eff_2_geno18<-conditional_effects(mod2_r_geno17,  effects = "geno18", re_formula = NA,categorical=T,
                                        conditions = data.frame(geno1 = NA))